Adith2710/NLP-News-Summary/README.md

 ## Continuous Deployment Pipeline

-This app was completely deployed using the automation tool *Github Pages*.
+This app was completely deployed using the automation tool *Github Actions*.
 The Automation script can be found in ```.github/workflows/CI.yml```.
 Most of the intial sections of the script are self-explanatory and can be found in many tutorials online.
 An explanation of the script is as follows
 ```
           script: |
             rm -rf NLP-News-Summary